stephsuber/renci-website/src/content/news/features/2011/01/04_to-close-or-not-to-close/index.md

 RENCI leads the rapid prototyping work and the effort to introduce new collaboration tools to emergency response communities.
 As a first use case for their work, the research team chose K-12 schools and the decision making process involved in winter weather school closings.
 School decision makers, according to Galluppi, have few decision support tools.

-“In the schools, the people making closing decisions usually are not trained as emergency managers, they don’t have a system for sharing information and they don’t have tools that help them interpret the impacts of severe weather,” Galluppi said.
+"In the schools, the people making closing decisions usually are not trained as emergency managers, they don't have a system for sharing information and they don't have tools that help them interpret the impacts of severe weather," Galluppi said.

 This winter, the research team will introduce school decision makers to visual models that display key facts about an impending winter storm: when it will start, how long it is likely to last, and whether the precipitation will be snow, ice, rain, or some combination.
 By looking at the visualizations, a school decision maker will be able to easily figure out when a storm will start and what kind of precipitation will fall at what time.